Vighnesh-Patidar/VajraFC/README.md

 need to tune EKF and add sensor isolation and input filtering simultaneously

 ##CONNECTIONS :-
+##In the latest code push, I messed up the pins, so I will have to check the pin numbers all again.
     Since we are using SPI communication, connections will be made accordingly.
 Current code is set for the following config:-
         - CS - pin number 10
         - SDI - pin number 11